oriedita/oriedita/README.md

 <dl>
 <dt>.ori</dt>
-<dd>You can save files using the Oriedita file format .ori, this saves the creasepattern, customized colors and the camera position.
-This format is recommended when developing a new crease pattern as loading it brings you back to the same state as you left it.</dd>
+<dd>Oriedita file format .ori saves the crease pattern, customized colors and the camera position.
+Recommended when developing a new crease pattern as loading it brings you back to the same state as you left it.</dd>
 <dt>.cp</dt>
-<dd>You can also use the .cp format to save files, this file format only saves creases (so no circles or state).
-But this format is more lightweight and portable and should be used to share a crease pattern with someone else.
-This format can also be opened in other origami crease pattern software.</dd>
+<dd>The .cp file format only saves creases (no circles or state).
+More lightweight and portable and should be used when sharing with someone else.
+It can also be opened in other origami crease pattern softwares.</dd>
+<dt>.fold</dt>
+<dd>The .fold file format is more advanced format that can save more features like .ori and can be used across different origami softwares.</dd>
 </dl>

 ## Advanced usage

-This section describes advanced usage, such as custom configuration files.
-This should not be needed for normal usage.
+This section describes advanced topics such as custom configuration files.
+Not necessary for normal usage.

 ## Configuration

-Configuration is saved to the following directory, called the _configuration directory_:
+Configuration is saved to the following _configuration directories_:

 - `%APPDATA%\oriedita` on Windows
 - `~/Library/Application Support/oriedita` on Mac